 PhysioYoga is a type of rehabilitation therapy that combines both evidence-based Physiotherapy and Yoga.
 Physiotherapists use evidence-based treatment methods to help you restore and maintain optimal movement and function as well as provide education on health maintenance and injury prevention.
 As licensed health care professionals, physiotherapists have extensive training and knowledge about how the body functions and moves, and use specialized manual skills to assess, diagnose, and treat a variety of injuries, disease symptoms, and disabilities.

-Is Physio-Yoga Therapy safe?
-Yes, as long as the Physiotherapist (PT) has the proper training and credentials as a PT and as a Medical Therapeutic Yoga Practitioner.
+Is PhysioYoga safe?
+Yes, as long as the Physiotherapist (PT) has the proper training and credentials as a PT and as a yoga therapist.
 The knowledge and skills of a licensed healthcare professional, such as a PT, ensures the individual assessments and treatments are safe and effective.
-NOT all yoga poses are safe or appropriate for everyone.
-Yoga poses and physio exercises are modified to adapt to each individual’s need.
-Also, a PT is well trained to know when it is necessary to make a referral to a specialist or back to your physician.
+Not all yoga poses are safe or appropriate for everyone.
+Yoga methods and physio exercises or techniques are modified to adapt to each individual’s need.
+Also, a PT is well trained to know when it is necessary to make a referral to a specialist or to your physician.

 **This article is not intended to act as medical advice, nor to diagnose or replace your current treatment.
 Please seek clearance and guidance from your licensed healthcare professional prior to participating in any of the tips, advice, practices or movements mentioned in this article.